testsigmahq/testsigma-docs/src/pages/docs/getting-started/setup/testsigma-cloud.md

 ---
 title: "Deploy to Testsigma Cloud "
-metadesc: "How to create and run your first tests on Testsigma Cloud"
+meta_desc: "How to create and run your first tests on Testsigma Cloud"
 order: 1.31
 page_id: "Deploy to Testsigma Cloud "
 warning: false